 A hard reset (force restart) simply powers off and restarts your iPad, while a factory reset erases all content and settings, returning the device to its original state.
 When you need to hard reset iPad without password, you’re typically looking for a factory reset, not just a restart.

-To avoid getting locked out of your iPad in the future, consider these preventive measures:
+To avoid getting locked out of your iPad in the future, consider these preventive measures.
+These tips can save you time and frustration when dealing with can you factory reset a locked iPad situations.

-- Regularly back up your iPad to iCloud or your computer
+Regularly back up your iPad to iCloud or your computer to ensure data safety before any how to restore iPad to factory settings attempt.

-- Use a passcode that’s secure but memorable
+Use a passcode that’s secure but memorable—consider alphanumeric options for added strength without complexity.

-- Enable Touch ID or Face ID for easier access
+Enable Touch ID or Face ID for easier access, reducing reliance on passcodes.

-- Keep a record of your Apple ID and password in a secure location
+Keep a record of your Apple ID and password in a secure location, like a password manager.

-- Set up trusted phone numbers for account recovery
+Set up trusted phone numbers for account recovery to bypass forgotten credentials.

-- Consider using a password manager to store your important credentials
+Consider using a password manager to store your important credentials securely.

 Being locked out of your iPad doesn’t have to be a permanent situation.
 As we’ve explored, there are multiple methods to restore iPad to factory settings even when you can’t remember the passcode.
 From professional software solutions like iMyFone LockWiper to built-in features like recovery mode and iCloud erase, you have several options depending on your specific circumstances.

-For most users wondering how to wipe a locked iPad, iMyFone LockWiper offers the most straightforward and reliable solution, especially when other methods fail due to missing prerequisites or forgotten Apple ID credentials.
+For most users wondering how to restore iPad to factory settings or can you factory reset a locked iPad, iMyFone LockWiper offers the most straightforward and reliable solution, especially when other methods fail due to missing prerequisites or forgotten Apple ID credentials.
 Its ability to handle various lock scenarios without requiring extensive technical knowledge makes it an excellent choice for both novice and experienced users.

-Some images in this article are sourced from iMyFone.
+*Some images in this article are sourced from iMyFone and Apple Support. *Part images sourced from the internet.